 Yes, the expectation is that all RASC-AL participants will be at the Forum for the entire duration.
 It is so important to the overall competition that the judges have actually incorporated participation in all Forum events as part of the evaluation process – it is part of each team’s overall score.

-For 2016 forum planning purposes, all RASC-AL participants need to plan on arriving to the RASC-AL Forum no later than 7:30 a.m. on Tuesday, June 21st and remaining through the dinner awards ceremony on Thursday, June 23rd.
-There will also be an optional early registration and networking event on Monday, June 20th in the evening.
+For 2019 forum planning purposes, all RASC-AL participants need to plan on arriving to the RASC-AL Forum no later than 7:30 a.m. on the first day of the forum and remaining through the dinner awards ceremony on the last day of the forum.
+There will also be an optional early registration and networking event the evening before the first day of the forum.

 The event in Cocoa Beach is not open to the public.
 Family/friends, however, are allowed to attend the RASCAL Forum, but only for your team’s specific presentation.
 The RASC-AL Forum has a very full schedule, and participants are encouraged to take advantage of any free time to develop their network by getting to know their fellow competitors, as well as the guest speakers and NASA and NIA representatives.
 It is a once-in-a-lifetime opportunity to engage in conversations with NASA and industry experts, and many students have received job/internship offers from conversations that took place during these networking times.